FengAoWang/scTFBridge/README.md

 ### Key Features:
 -   🧬 **True Multi-Omic Integration**: Seamlessly integrates scRNA-seq and scATAC-seq data.
--   🧩 **Modality Disentanglement**: Learns distinct and shared representations for each data type.
+-   🧩 **Modality Disentanglement**: Learns modality-private and shared representations for each omics data.
 -   🕸️ **GRN Inference**: Infers both *cis* (RE-to-gene) and *trans* (TF-to-gene) regulatory interactions.
 -   🧠 **Biologically Informed**: Uses TF-motif binding data to guide the model and improve accuracy.
 -   🔮 **Cross-Modal Prediction**: Predicts the state of one modality from another (e.g., generate RNA expression from ATAC profiles).